jdev27/springBootTest/ReadMe.md

 #test project
 Setting up spring boot
-* can be build as war
+* can be built as war
-* can be run as jar
+* can be run as jar (refer to resources/test spring boot.bat)

 #TODO:
 * add config for port settings